keyboardsurfer/Crouton/README.markdown

     Crouton.cancelAllCroutons();

 ### Examples
-Currently you can use the three different Style attributes displayed below:
+Currently you can use the three different Style attributes displayed below out of the box:

 ![Alert](https://github.com/neofoniemobile/Crouton/raw/master/res/Alert.png "Example of Style.ALERT")